evkx/evkx.github.io/content/models/mercedes/eqs/EQS_53_4MATIC+/_index.md

 <br />
 You can choose two seat types for the second row in the Mercedes-AMG EQS 53 4MATIC+.

+### Second row seats

-The standard option is a three-seat bench with a standard split where you can fold each section separately to increase the cargo space.
+The standard option is a three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
 The following functionalities are available on this option.

  - height adjustable headrest
  - heating (optional)

-The standard option is a three-seat bench with a standard split where you can fold each section separately to increase the cargo space.
+The second option is a three-seat bench with a 40:20:40 split where you can fold each section separately to increase the cargo space.
 The following functionalities are available on this option.

  - height adjustable headrest
  - heating (optional)